 This began to change when Carrozzeria Pininfarina redesigned the front of the Nash-Healey roadster.
 Its headlamps were moved inboard and the grill surround extended to encircle them.

-In 1955 the Nash Ambassador and Statesman were treated to a similar design.
+In 1955 the Nash Ambassador and Statesman received a similar look and the design quickly migrated to other AMC models.

-For their 1959 models; Edsel, Lincoln, Oldsmobile and Pontiac took the reverse approach, leaving the headlamps in their conventional outboard positions while widening the grill sufficiently to encompass the lamp units.
+For 1959; Edsel, Lincoln, Oldsmobile and Pontiac took the reverse approach, leaving the headlamps in their conventional outboard positions while widening the grill sufficiently to encompass the lamp units.
 This full-width grill with inset headlamps was destined to become the New Look for the exciting new Jet Age sixties.

 1960 models featuring this new style were introduced by Chevrolet, Edsel, Ford and Mercury.